Skip to content

 How long is the typical wait for paediatric occupational therapy in NSW?

-Wait times for paediatric OT in NSW vary depending on the service provider and current demand.
-Public services may have longer waits than private practitioners.
-In Casino, availability can differ between providers.
-It's worth contacting several services to understand their current wait times.
-If your child needs urgent assessment, speak with your GP about priority referral options or whether a private service might be more suitable for your family's timeline.
+Wait times for paediatric OT in NSW vary depending on the service and your child's needs.
+Public services may have longer wait lists than private practitioners.
+In Casino, availability differs between providers.
+It's worth contacting several services to understand current wait times.
+If you're concerned about your child's development, speaking with your GP can help prioritise your referral and explore options whilst waiting.

 What does a first occupational therapy appointment involve for a child?

-A first appointment typically includes the therapist getting to know your child and family.
-They'll ask about your child's development, daily routines, and any concerns you have.
-The therapist may observe your child playing or doing everyday activities.
-They might ask about school, home life, and what you'd like help with.
-This information helps the therapist understand your child's needs and plan appropriate support moving forward.
+A first OT appointment typically includes the therapist gathering information about your child's development, daily routines, and any concerns you have.
+They'll observe your child doing everyday activities and may use informal assessments.
+This helps the therapist understand your child's strengths and areas where support might help.
+You'll discuss what you'd like to focus on and next steps together.

 How do I use NDIS funding for occupational therapy in Casino?